Kyoshido/eRum2020-Image-processing-and-computer-vision-with-R/README.md

 ## First part of workhop by Lubomír Štěpánek
 https://github.com/LStepanek/eRum_2020_image_processing_and_computer_vision_with_R/

-## First part of workhop by Jiří Novák
+## Second part of workhop by Jiří Novák
-In the second part of the workshop we explore package image.darknet by BNOSAC https://github.com/bnosac/image where we show how to use this packkage for:
+In the second part of the workshop we explore package [image.darknet](https://github.com/bnosac/image) by BNOSAC, where we show how to use this packkage for:
 * classification of the objects in the image